Smattr/rumur/README.rst

 * Rumur does not support floating point numbers (``real`` data type in CMurphi) and there are no current plans to add such support.
 * Rumur supports various single character operator alternatives, e.g. ``≤``.
+* Rumur is designed to run on any POSIX operating system, while CMurphi only supports Linux.

 Legal
 -----